EnockYator/industrial-attachment/README.md

 # Industrial Attachment Application System

-This is a web application that can be used by an organization, institution or a company to allow college and university students to apply for industrial training attachment online.
+This is a web application that can be used by an organization, institution or a company to allow college and university students to apply for industrial training attachment online in respect to their specific fields of study.

 ## Users
+The users in this application are:

 ### 1. Applicants